 (13) Where the Chair indicates that further information is required, the Promotions Committee Secretary will forward a written request to the applicant, asking them to address the matters raised as part of their interview.
 Applicants also may provide each Promotions Committee Member and the Promotions Committee Secretary with copies of a one page update of new evidence since the time of application.

 (14) The Promotions Committee will interview the applicant in person unless there are circumstances which the Chair agrees preclude the applicant from attending.
 In such cases, the Chair may approve a telephone interview.
 Where circumstances prevent an applicant from participating in an interview, the Promotions Committee will proceed with its deliberations and make its recommendations without interviewing the applicant.

 (15) Except in circumstances where the Chair has agreed that the applicant is unable to participate in an interview, the Promotions Committee shall normally interview each applicant in the presence of their supervisor.
 The supervisor may be asked to respond to specific questions by the Promotions Committee but shall not act as an advocate for the applicant at interview.

 (16) The Promotions Committee may seek additional information at its discretion.

 (17) Following the interviews, the Promotions Committee will deliberate and the Chair will forward the Promotions Committee's recommendations to the Vice Chancellor for approval.

 (18) Each applicant will be advised of the Vice Chancellor's decision in writing and a copy will be forwarded to the relevant Head of School/Director.
-With due respect for the confidentiality of the proceedings, the Chair or nominee will provide verbal feedback to applicants as soon as possible, with the HR Services representative and the applicant's supervisor in attendance.
+With due respect for the confidentiality of the proceedings, the Chair or nominee will provide verbal guidance to applicants as soon as possible following the promotion interview, with the HR Services representative and the applicant's supervisor in attendance.